technix/atrament-web-ui/README.md

 * List of global tags
 * List of ink variables (view and edit)
 * List of visit counts
+* Run Ink function with specified parameters and see the output
 * Navigation to knot/stich path

 ## Keyboard shortcuts